Mark Tuan: 2021–2024: Departure from JYPE and The Other Side

 In January 2021, Tuan, along with the other six members of Got7, chose not to renew his contract with JYP Entertainment.
 He moved back to the USA and opened a YouTube channel which shortly gained over a million subscribers before he had posted any content to it.

 The opening of his company Mark Tuan Studio in Beijing was announced on February 7 with focus on his solo Chinese activities and promotions.
 Meanwhile, he also set up a new label, DNA Records, together with his friends.
 On February 12, he released the single "One in a Million" in collaboration with Sanjoy Deb.
 An animated music video, which Tuan was also an executive producer of, was then released on his YouTube channel on Valentine's Day.
 He also served as the executive producer of Got7's "Encore" music video released on February 20, 2021.

 A third apparel collection in collaboration with Represent, named XC3, went on sale on March 17.
 On April 29, Tuan signed with Creative Artists Agency.

 In the second half of the year, Tuan sang "Never Gonna Come Down" with Bibi for the movie Shang-Chi and the Legend of the Ten Rings.
 On November 12, 2021, he released the digital single "Last Breath."
 He subsequently released other songs in 2022, namely "My Life" on January 21, "Lonely" on March 24, and "Save Me" on April 7.

 From May 27 to May 29, 2022, he held a sold-out solo fan meeting in Thailand titled "Pull-Up."

 On July 1, 2022, Tuan released the digital single "IMYSM".
 The song was the fifth and last single extracted from his first studio album The Other Side, which was published on August 26, 2022 together with the music video of title track "Far Away."
 The singer was credited both for songwriting and composition across every song of the 20-track record, showcasing both his singing and rapping abilities.
 In October and November, Tuan subsequently embarked in his first solo tour and performed in 15 cities across North America; the Asian leg started in Bangkok and Khon Kaen in April 2023.
 In the meantime, his new collaboration with Represent went on sale in mid December.

 On March 31, 2023, he released the single "Carry Me Out".
 Along with following releases "Everyone Else Fades" and "Your World", the song was included in Tuan's digital EP Fallin, which was released on October 27, presenting less moody music compared to his first album.
 The singer subsequently toured Asia and Latin America with additional stops of The Other Side world tour throughout 2024.

 2025–present: Silhouette

 In June 2025, he released a new single titled "High As You", showcasing a more mature sound.
 Two months later, he signed a partnership with Thai entertainment agency BNJ for his activities in Thailand.
+On November 7, 2025, Tuan released his second extended play Silhouette, which charted at #19 on the South Korean Circle Weekly Album Chart.